 Please call our office to schedule an appointment for any of the above free water tests we offer.
 We also offer onsite testing if you would like us to come to you.

-Santa Barbara is currently facing a new challenge with elevated copper levels being found at numerous locations in the greater downtown area.
+When the City of Santa Barbara brought the Charles E. Meyer desalination plant back online in mid 2018, the widespread problem with elevated copper levels being found at numerous locations in the greater downtown area ended almost immediately.
+We are still finding very isolated elevated levels occasionally.
 High levels of dissolved copper can cause blondes hair color to become green or hare to have a greenish tint, toilet bowls and bath tubs can take on a blueish green color.
 We have also seen a correlation with brunettes, and blondes, hair to become brittle and dry with high copper levels.
 The primary MCL standard for copper in potable water is 1.3 ppm or 1300 ug/l.
 If you suspect you have high copper levels in your water please call (805)845-5443 or email to schedule an appointment.

 Hard water causes thousands of dollars in damage to houses and business annually.
 Not all water in our area has the same harness level, and with the new desalination plant coming online there will be new unknown fluctuations in the hardness levels of the lower State Street through upper State Street areas.
 Most of our area ranges from 22 grains per gallon to 30 grains per gallon, there are areas of town where we are seeing reading as high as 55 grains per gallon.
 If you have a water softener, and you want if to run efficiently, it is critical tat it be calibrated for the water hardness you are currently receiving.
 Hardness water testing and softener calibration is free at our office or as a first time service call to your home or business.
 Please call (805)845-5443 or email to schedule an appointment.